How to Create a Customer Journey Map: AmFam’s 3 Steps To Success

 How do you create a customer journey map?
 It can be as easy as 3 steps.
 This is something the marketers at American Family Insurance (AmFam) know well.
-When they realized they were losing out on customers, AmFam performed a serious content audit analysis to fill all of their content gaps and reach the customers they were missing out on.
+When they realized they were losing out on customers, AmFam performed a serious to fill all of their content gaps and reach the customers they were missing out on.

 How did they create a successful customer journey map and drive sales in the process?

 How to Create an Insurance Customer Journey Map in 3 Steps